apiel/adka/README.md

 ## Startup script

 Before to start generating the pages, it might be necessary to setup a working environment, either to bundle some SCSS file or some TS file for the assets, or to initiate a connection to a database.
 To do this, you can use the startup script: `src/start.ts`.
-This file is executed just after cleaning up the destination folder and before pages get generated.

 If your startup script return a default function, this one will be executed asynchrounsly and wait the end of the function before to start generating the pages: